dvcoffey/ps-classics/README.md

 #### I have added a game, but I made a mistake.

 The user can navigate to the game details page of the game they have added.
-This can be done using the games page or the homepage which will show the most recently added games.
+This can be done using the game directory page or the homepage which will show the most recently added games.
 Alternatively they can visit their profile page and locate the game there.
 The game details page will contain an edit button allowing to user to correct the fields they entered in the form previously.